-On September 13, a mile of Main Street, from Hinman Avenue to Crown Park, will be open for community, art, play, and exercise.
+Every September, a stretch of Main Street, from Hinman Avenue to Crown Park, is open for community, art, play, and exercise.
 We invite everyone to enjoy Evanston’s streets and all the life and culture on display.
 Streets Alive promotes physical activity, local culture, and environmental awareness.
 It connects people and neighborhoods, and provides our community with a wonderful new experience of Evanston.

-For Streets Alive 2015, CGE is partnering with the Evanston Environmental Association to bring the Evanston Green Living Festival to Main Street, in order to share a comprehensive environmental vision and tools with a wider audience.
+CGE is partnering with the City and the Evanston Environmental Association to bring the Evanston Green Living Festival to Main Street, in order to share a comprehensive environmental vision and tools with a wider audience.

 Evanston Streets Alive! is an open streets event, one of the most potent developments in the livable cities movement.
 Streets Alive creates new open space where Evanstonians can freely walk, bike, and play, and enjoy art, culture, and community.
 Livability means healthy citizens and a healthier environment for Evanston.

 Motorized vehicles are a major source of Evanston’s greenhouse gas emissions, and excessive motorized traffic contributes to lower air quality, lower quality of life and shortened life spans.
 Streets Alive and CGE’s other Pro-Walk, Pro-Bike, Pro-Place projects encourage a culture of greener, healthier transportation.
 These forms of active transportation improve health, reduce harmful emissions, and create a safer, friendlier, more vibrant public realm, which in turn encourages more walking and biking.